 While the ex gratia payment will vary from employer and context, there are still ex gratia payment rules that need to be compliant under the ATO.
-If you are looking to learn the ex gratia meaning or understand the circumstances for how to calculate an ex gratia payment, let’s cover the frequently asked questions.
+If you are looking to learn the ex gratia meaning or understand the circumstances for how to calculate an ex gratia payment, let’s cover the following frequently asked questions:

-What is an ex gratia payment?
+What is an ex gratia payment in Australia?

 An ex gratia, or ‘by favour’ as it translates, is the act in which an employer extends a payment to an employee without an obligation to do so.
 This can be framed as an ex gratia bonus, or it may even be an ex gratia payment on retirement or ex gratia payment to superannuation as a gesture of goodwill.
 While most ex gratia payments occur as an employment ends or is terminated, they do also occur through an active employment.

-Are ex gratia payments tax free?
+Are ex gratia payments taxable in Australia?